 To upload data to a bucket:

-- In the file dialog, select one or more files to upload.
-Or, if you selected Upload folder, select a folder to upload.
+- In the file dialog, select one or more files to upload, or select a folder.

 To upload data to a bucket by dragging and dropping: